arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 of *true*.

-The body of the response contains a JSON array of the same length as the input array with the information about the handle and the revision of the updated documents.
-In each entry, the attribute *_id* contains the known *document-handle* of each updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
+The body of the response contains a JSON array of the same length as the input array with the information about the identifier and the revision of the updated documents.
+In each entry, the attribute *_id* contains the known *document-id* of each updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document revision.
 In case of an error or violated precondition, an error